Fabio Cannavaro: 1988–1995: Youth career and Napoli

 As a youngster, Cannavaro played for a team from Bagnoli before being quickly spotted by the scouts of Napoli, his hometown and favourite childhood team.
 Cannavaro initially served as the club's ball boy and would often watch his idols Diego Maradona and Ciro Ferrara play.
 He later joined the club's youth team, initially playing as a midfielder like his idol Marco Tardelli, before the team's youth coach switched him to the role of centre-back.
 He gained a reputation when, in a training session at Napoli, the young Fabio produced a strong sliding challenge on Maradona, who was then the undisputed star of the club, to dispossess him.
 The rough challenge angered teammates and staff at Napoli.
-However, Maradona himself defended the promising player and encouraged him to play the way he wanted, and reportedly congratulated by Cannavaro by giving him his boots as a souvenir after the training session.
+However, Maradona himself defended the promising player and encouraged him to play the way he wanted, and reportedly congratulated Cannavaro by giving him his boots as a souvenir after the training session.

 Cannavaro's progress as a player was such that he soon became a member of the first team alongside some of his childhood idols.
 Cannavaro's debut in Serie A came on 7 March 1993, in Turin, in a 4–3 defeat to Juventus.
 As a centre-back alongside Ferrara, he soon demonstrated his anticipation, tackling, distribution and his ability to start attacking plays after winning possession.
 He scored his first career goal at the San Siro, against Milan, on 8 January 1995.
 However, despite his promising performances, the post-Maradona Napoli were in desperate need of funds and were soon forced to sell Cannavaro to Parma, where Cannavaro won the UEFA Cup and Coppa Italia, and was named the Serie A Defender of the Year.
 Cannavaro remained at Napoli until 1995, earning nearly 60 total appearances with the club, scoring one goal.